MikhailZhyhariev/ESC/README.md

 To initialize, you must use the `ESC_Init`.

-You can get motor position use the `ESC_getEnginePosition`.
+You can get start motor position use the `ESC_getEnginePosition`.

 Custom variable type
 --------------------